jdickey/jdickey.github.io/_posts/2014-04-17-the-thing-about-programming-is-that-if-somebody.md

 ---
 layout: post
-title: The thing about programming is that if somebody can’t format their code&hellip;
+title: "The thing about programming is that if somebody can’t format their code..."
 updated: 2015-02-24 23:51:00 SGT
 tags: [tumblr, development, craftsmanship, best practices, repost, rant]
 categories: [not yet categorised]